pawanit17/springboot/README.md

 </dependencies>
 ```

-The `<parent>` section inherits the configurations defined in that Maven project onto the current project and the `<dependency>` section describes the dependencies needed for the current project to be build successfully.
+- The `<parent>` section inherits the configurations defined in that Maven project onto the current project and the `<dependency>` section describes the dependencies needed for the current project to be build successfully.
 In this case, it adds the Web related capabilities to the Spring project. **In other words, the dependencies section tells which jars etc are needed and the parent section tells which versions of those jars are going to be used.** This preset configuration is referred to as Spring **Bill of Materials**.
+- The advantage of this preset is that it will determine what all combinations work well together.
+So as a developer you need not worry if the combinations of jars work well together or not.

 The below piece of code lets us launch the bare minimum springboot application.
 1. @SpringBootApplication tells Spring that this class is the SpringBoot Application.